Xceptance/xlt-documentation/content/en/about-xlt/90-software.md

 ---
-title: "Used Software"
+title: "Software Used"

 type: docs

 weight: 90

 aliases:
-    - /about-xlt/used-software
+    - /about-xlt/software-used

 description: >
     The open source software and components used to build this documentation.